Jackass: The Movie

-Jackass: The Movie is a 2002 American reality slapstick comedy film directed by Jeff Tremaine.
+Jackass: The Movie is a 2002 American reality slapstick comedy film directed by Jeff Tremaine, and produced by Tremaine, Spike Jonze, and Johnny Knoxville.
 It is a continuation of the MTV television series Jackass, which had completed its run.
 It was produced by Lynch Siderow Productions and Dickhouse Productions.
-The film features most of the original Jackass cast, including leader Johnny Knoxville, Bam Margera, Chris Pontius, Steve-O, Dave England, Ryan Dunn, Jason "Wee Man" Acuña, Preston Lacy and Ehren McGhehey.
+The film features most of the original Jackass cast, including Knoxville, Bam Margera, Chris Pontius, Steve-O, Dave England, Ryan Dunn, Wee Man, Preston Lacy and Danger Ehren.

 MTV Films and Paramount Pictures released the film to theaters on October 25, 2002.
-It grossed over $79 million worldwide and received mixed reviews from critics.
+It grossed $79.5 million worldwide, but received mixed reviews from critics.
+The film is widely regarded as a 2000s cult phenomenon.
 It was followed by a sequel, Jackass Number Two (2006).

-Synopsis
+Plot

 Jackass: The Movie is a compilation of stunts, skits, and pranks, intercut with on-set talking heads with its cast.
-The movie begins with an over-the-top, Hollywood parody featuring the entire main cast riding a giant shopping cart downhill amidst huge explosions, as each cast member is individually introduced to the audience.
+The movie begins with an over-the-top, Hollywood parody set to "O Fortuna", featuring the entire main cast riding a giant shopping cart downhill amidst huge explosions, as each cast member is individually introduced to the audience.
 Towards the end of the scene, Johnny Knoxville delivers his iconic intro line, "Hi, I'm Johnny Knoxville!
 Welcome to Jackass!"
 Immediately after, the guys crash into a fruit stand, launching them into the fruit.

 Many stunts take place throughout the duration of the film.
 However, the most notable stunts and pranks include: Johnny Knoxville getting flipped over, and subsequently being knocked out, in a golf cart; Steve-O snorting wasabi mixed with soy sauce; Bam Margera pranking his mother April by planting a live alligator in her kitchen; Chris Pontius dancing in public as his character "Party Boy" while wearing nothing but a thong; Ryan Dunn fighting against female Japanese kickboxing champion Naoko Kumagai; Ehren McGhehey eating a snow cone made from his own urine; Wee Man wreaking havoc around Japan in a giant traffic cone; Preston Lacy sitting on a bench which is rigged to collapse, thus ripping his pants and exposing his buttocks to unsuspecting bystanders; and Dave England defecating in a display toilet at a hardware store after uncontrollably defecating in his pants in a van.

 The final stunt involves a toy car being inserted into Ryan Dunn’s anus in order to have it shown in an x-ray.
 Steve-O was originally set to do the stunt, but was told beforehand by his father that he would be disowned had he gone through with it.
 The end result is successful, as the toy car appears once the x-ray has been taken.
 The car is later seen being defecated out in the end credits.
 This is followed by a scene of Johnny Knoxville being launched into a lake via catapult (The end result of a failed Rube Goldberg test), where comedian Rip Taylor closes the film.